Ket-Labs/Ket-Labs.github.io/who_we_are.md

 **Andi Shehu, PhD**
 *Principal Consultant*

-Andi's interest in data science comes from interdisciplinary fields such as medicine, physics, music, spirits and higher education.
+Andi's interest in data science comes from interdisciplinary fields such as medicine, physics, music and higher education.
 He is deeply involved in growing the data science community in New York through teachings, mentoring and consulting.
 *Education* Theoretical Physics PhD from The Graduate Center of City University of New York.
 [LinkedIn](https://www.linkedin.com/in/andi-shehu-phd-63304466)